anandnk24/Influit/README.md

 Future functionalities to be added:
-Collaboration functionality: microblogging, social feed building, activity stream IM Functionality: sending personal messages to other users
+Collaboration functionality: microblogging, social feed building, activity stream;
+IM Functionality: sending personal messages to other users;
-Integration: among all social media platforms (Quora post can be posted on Influit) Social task management solutions: calendar, reminders, goals, deadlines, etc.
+Integration: among all social media platforms (Quora post can be posted on Influit);
+Social task management solutions: calendar, reminders, goals, deadlines, etc.;
-Shareoholic API: tracks social media metrics and displays on dashboard - live display Story platform: read or write on any device
+Shareoholic API: tracks social media metrics and displays on dashboard - live display;
+Story platform: read or write on any device.

 The Bottom Line: 1) Influit captures the growing influencer community; 2) All parties can increase revenue; 3) Connections matter.